Create Dynamic Datastream Configurations

 Rule eligibility criteria eligibility-criteria

-Dynamic datastream configurations must meet specific eligibility criteria to ensure high performance, maintainability, and clarity.
-Below are the main requirements and best practices for defining rules.
+Dynamic datastream configurations must meet specific eligibility criteria to ensure high performance and reliable routing.

 Supported data types supported-data-types